January Intake in Ireland 2026: Universities, Deadlines, Application

 What is the January Intake in Ireland?

 Universities in Ireland that open admissions to students in the months of September/October fall under the January intake in Ireland.
 Students should note that while universities would be open to a January intake in Ireland it is not required that all programmes belonging to the university would accept new students.
-Many programmes would only be open in the Autumn Intake (September) (September/October timeframe).
-Whether their preferred course is eligible for an Ireland January intake will have to be verified with the university or you can get in touch with our Shiksha Study Abroad Counsellors for assistance with university admissions to Ireland.
+Many programmes would only be open in the Autumn Intake of Ireland.
+Whether the preferred course of students is eligible for an Ireland January intake will have to be verified with the university directly.

 However, the Autumn or the September Intake in Ireland is said to be the major intake and a spring intake is said to be a rather small level.
 Another point to be focused over here is that the January intake is aimed at enrolling students for master's intake (but is not limited to) for most Irish universities.